TsuiRay1/Njavc-iio-osc/README.md

 Linux system.

 Special thanks to the original author of IIO Oscilloscope!
-This project is the secondary development of the open source project IIO Oscilloscope, mainly adding the NRF9022 chip-related plugin, and deletes the Oscilloscope part, mainly retaining the operation of the device and channel.
+This project is the secondary development of the open source project IIO Oscilloscope, mainly adding the NRF9022 chip-related plugin.

 The original project code can be found here: https://github.com/analogdevicesinc/iio-oscilloscope